-- Set your miter guide to the appropriate angle that best matches your layout line.
+- Set your saw’s miter guide to the appropriate angle that best matches your layout line.

 - Make sure the layout line is directly on the front of the cutting blade.

-- Feed the tile slowly into the blade, especially at the end of the cut, where most breakage occurs.
+- Feed the tile slowly into the blade, especially near the end of the cut, to reduce breakage.

-- This same technique can also be used to make miter cuts other than point to point that result in triangular pieces.
+- Use this same technique to make miter cuts for triangular tile pieces.

 - Bevel cuts are typically 45-degree cuts along the edge of tile.

-- Use bevel cuts for inside or outside wrap-around corners, as an alternative to bull-nose tile, or where two walls meet.
+- Use bevel cuts for inside or outside wrap-around corners, as an alternative to the rounded edges of bull-nose tile or where two walls meet.

-- L-cuts are cuts that remove a piece of tile to fit in a corner, around a cabinet, or a piece of molding.
+- L-cuts are angled cuts for fitting a piece of tile in a corner, around a cabinet or along piece of molding.

-- You can customize your tile with L-cuts by measuring out and marking the cuts you need to make on the tile, then using a combination of straight cuts and notches to cut out the full shape.
+- Customize your tile with L-cuts by measuring and marking the cuts you need.
+Then use a combination of straight cuts and notches to cut out the full shape.

 - Plunge cuts are necessary when making space for vents, outlets, drains or any other protrusions through the tile surface.

-- Many cuts that require a circular opening, such as a toilet drain cut-out, can be successfully completed with a rectangular or octagonal hole in the tile as the toilet will cover the area and give it the finished look you desire.
+- Many cuts that require a circular opening, such as a toilet drain cut-out, can be successfully completed with a rectangular or octagonal hole.
+The toilet will cover the area and give it the finished look you desire.